awsdocs/amazon-eks-user-guide/doc_source/csi-iam-role.md

 **To create your Amazon EBS CSI plugin IAM role with `eksctl`**

 1. Create an IAM role and attach the required AWS managed policy with the following command\.
 Replace *`my-cluster`* with the name of your cluster\.
 The command deploys an AWS CloudFormation stack that creates an IAM role, attaches the IAM policy to it, and annotates the existing `ebs-csi-controller-sa` service account with the Amazon Resource Name \(ARN\) of the IAM role\.
-If your cluster is in the AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-East\) AWS Regions, then replace `arn:aws:` with `arn:aws-us-gov:` before running the following command\.
+If your cluster is in the AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-West\) AWS Regions, then replace `arn:aws:` with `arn:aws-us-gov:`\.

    ```
    eksctl create iamserviceaccount \